Arc4d3-G/Java-Library-Management-System/README.md

 1. Input "3" to start a new search.
 2. The user will be prompted to specify wether the search will be by title or author.
 Input either "1" or "2" to proceed.
 3. Proceed to enter the search keyword.
-Note that the key is not case sensitive, and can contain the entire or partial title/author name in order to match.
+Note that the key is not case sensitive, and can contain the entire or partial title/author name.
 4. If any matches are found, their details will be displayed similar to Option 2's book table.
 5. If no matches are found, a message will be printed stating so.